flaser-dot/Razerite/README.md

 ### V 2.0
 - Skip 7 versions
 - Rebase to new template
-- Update Razer Cortex (FPS Meter, 100% Brightness, DND and FPS meter works)
+- Update Razer Cortex (FPS Meter, 100% Brightness, and DND works)
 - Add support for android 10 and better /system, /system/product support
 - PS: Huge thanks to JohnFawkes from FontChanger, Rhyse Simpson from QuickSwitch, and Magisk Devlopment Help community in telegram for helping me get this updated.